 Ideas – I gathered further ideas from a range of sources using different collaborative and participatory methods (Appendix 9).
 Much of this was done on Basecamp which is an online project management tool.
 I had not used it before but found it an excellent way to communicate and collaborate when working at distance.
 You can explore a selection of images from the Basecamp for this project in the gallery below.

 Principles: I thought about the project in relation to Holmgren’s Permaculture Principles and how each of the principles is reflected within the design.
 I found this analysis particularly useful in order to embed more clearly what made this specifically a Permaculture Design.
+The red dots are reflections in relation to the creative aspects / content of the exhibtion and the blue dots are in relation to the logistical / contextual aspects.
 You can explore these links in the gallery below.

 Finally within this section I worked to create initial preliminary sketches that pulled together the different aspects of the design, reflecting how it had developed so far.
 These images can be viewed in the gallery below.

 Integration, Action, Momentum

 Integration: I looked at how the different functions that I wanted to achieve and analysed how they could be fulfilled by the systems that would exist within the final design – project, process and management, design, and built space (Appendix 12)

 I then thought about the yields linked to the systems using the yields web (Appendix 13).
 All of the items written in sky blue are SYSTEMS in the design.
 The other colours have no specific significance!
 It was good to see that most elements produced multiple yields.
 It also made me aware that a couple of yields were only produced by a single system so I would need to be aware of these and ensure that they were delivered by the final design.
 They were sustainability, collaboration, and organisation.
 I then used a systems analysis to better understand the yields that would be delivered by each element of the design (Appendix 14).